2Shaun/guesstimoji/README.md

 The first player to send the opponent's picked emoji in chat wins

 ### Technical details
-Front end state is managed using `redux`.
+Front end state is managed using `react-redux`.
 The `store` provided by `redux` is made up of three slices: `roomSlice`, `opponentBoardSlice`, and `gameLogSlice`.
 There is a correspondence between action types and server events, i.e.,
 `room/roomJoined`↔`client:room/roomJoined`,`server:room/roomJoined`.
 The server runs on a `node.js` instance and handles most of the game logic.
 Player picks are stored server side.
 The server groups client sockets into rooms using `socket.io` and emits game events exclusive to that room.
 Game state is stored in the `roomHashTable` server side.
 When the game ends, data from the `roomHashTable` is stored with `mongodb` in a collection called `games` in the `guesstimoji` database.
 Here is an example document in the `games` collection:
 ```json